roniweiss12/WGS_DSD-HOMER/README.md

 `params.homerResults` - results directory

-`params.bin` - path to directory containing scripts and additional files such as keyTF.csv (a list of TF of interest)
+`params.bin` - path to a directory containing scripts and additional files

+`params.tfListFile` - a list of TF of interest

 ## Running the Pipeline